Get support from A&P

 The integrated zero-to-six-year system is non-compulsory.
 It lasts 6 years and includes:

-• Early childhood educational services: these are managed by local authorities, directly or through agreements, by other public bodies or by private individuals, which take in children between 3 and 36 months;
+• Early childhood educational services: these are managed by local authorities, directly or through agreements, by other public bodies or by private individuals, which take in children between 3 and 36 months against payment of a fee, calculated on the basis of the family’s income;

-• Kindergarten: these may be managed by the state, local governments, directly or through the agreements, other public entities or private individuals, taking in children between 3 and 6 years of age;
+• Kindergarten: these may be managed by the state, local governments, directly or through the agreements, other public entities or private individuals, taking in children between 3 and 6 years of age free of charge.

 Primary and Secondary School in Italy: the first compulsory cycle of study